The cause of osteochondroma is unknown. One type may be passed down through genes in families.

 - Pressure on nearby structures, including nerves

-You will be asked about your child's symptoms and health history.
-Your answers and a physical exam may point to osteochondroma.
+The doctor will ask about the child's symptoms and health history.
+Symptoms and a physical exam may point to osteochondroma.
 They may also have:

 - CT scan

 - MRI scan

 The child's doctor may do a biopsy .
 A tissue sample is taken and checked to see if the lump is cancerous.

 - Monitoring—If the lump is not causing pain or other problems, it may be left alone.
 The person and doctor will keep track of it for any changes or new problems.

 - Surgery—The lump is removed if it causes pain or other complications.
 It is also removed if there is a chance of cancer.
 If the bone is weak, it can be rebuilt.
 Rebuilding the bone is done over a long period of time.